reald/uv-k5-firmware-custom/README.md

 - Choose duration time of one fox transmission in menu "FoxDur".
 Default is 60s.
 Modify with UP/DOWN key in 0.1s steps or enter value as *5 digit number* in 1/100s resolution.
 Confirm with menu button (min = 001.00s, max = 999.99s).
 - Enter beep signal before end of fox cycle time (menu "EndSig", 0s = off, 1..30s).
+- For more dynamic range the rx frequency can be mistuned by MstFrq Hz (shown as negative gain index).
+The gain can be automatically increased by MstStp additional steps.
+The effects of MstFrq and MstStp must fit together.
+Highly experimental.
+Set MstFrq = 0 and MstStp = 0 if you do not know what you are doing.
 - Activate VFO A (long pressing key "2 A/B" toggles between both VFOs.
 - Enter the frequency of the foxes using the number keys.
 If memory mode is active long press "3 VFO MR" to change to frequency mode.
 - Choose the modulation type of the foxes in menu "Demod" (e.g. AM).